AnggaR96s/Reforestation/README.md

-## Why don't sharks eat clowns?
-Because they taste funny.
+## Why did the kid cross the playground?
+To get to the other slide.